BarbaraCristinaNunes/final-project/README.md

 | -- |--------:|--------:|-------------: |-------------:|---------:|----------:|
 | 1  | 1       | brazil  | minas gerais  |serra do cipo |-19.28    |-43.60     |

+Columns latitude_s and longitude_w are type decimal, precision 10 and scale 0.
 ### <b>5.
 SAMPLE table</b>

 In collect_event table we do the link with all tables we have through species_id (SPECIES table), location_id (LOCATION table), project_id (PROJECT table) and subproject_id (SUBPROJECT table).